davidarchanjo/spring-boot-localstack-sns/README.md

 This project intends to demonstrate the following three points:
 - create a SNS topic on LocalStack (via command line)
 - publish an event to a SNS topic (via command line)
-- subscribe an REST endpoint to consume events published in a SNS topic (via command line)
+- subscribe a REST endpoint to consume events published in a SNS topic (via command line)

 # PREREQUISITES